moritzploss/ex-patterns/README.md

 # Ex Patterns

 This package brings Elixir-style [**pattern matching**](https://elixir-lang.org/getting-started/pattern-matching.html) and control flow structures to JavaScript.
-See the **documentation below** for more details.
+See the [**documentation**](https://github.com/moritzploss/ex-patterns#docs--examples) for details and examples.

 ## What's in the Box

-A powerful pattern matching algorithm (the `match` function) that performs pattern matching on flat or arbitrarily nested data structures:
+The package includes a powerful pattern matching algorithm (the `match` function) that performs pattern matching on flat or arbitrarily nested data structures:

 ```javascript
 const pattern = [1, 2];